AI Engineering Goes Visual part 2: Building an LLM RAG with PyFlyde & LangChain

 Conclusion

-In this tutorial, we embarked on an exciting journey to create an interactive knowledge base with an LLM-powered chat interface.
+In this tutorial, we have gone through an exciting journey to create an interactive knowledge base with an LLM-powered chat interface.
 From scraping thematic blog posts to building a search index, integrating Retrieval Augmented Generation, and wrapping it all up in a user-friendly UI, we’ve covered a wide range of practical applications.

 Key takeaways